Skip to main content

 • Visit our website www.penrithbs.co.uk

 The Financial Conduct Authority is a financial services regulator.
-It requires us, Penrith Building Society, to give you this important information to help you decide whether our Limited Access ISA is right for you.
+It requires us, Penrith Building Society, to give you this important information to help you decide whether our Cash ISA Issue 3 is right for you.
 You should read this document carefully so that you understand what you are buying, and then keep it safe for future reference.

 An ISA can be a Cash ISA, a Stocks and Shares ISA, an Innovative Finance ISA or a Lifetime ISA (LISA).
 Here at Penrith Building Society we only offer Cash ISA savings accounts and the ISA explained in this leaflet is a Cash ISA.
 We also offer an Additional Permitted Subscription (APS) ISA and a Junior ISA, please ask in branch for separate details and terms and conditions.